giellalt/lang-moh/moh.md

+Proper noun inflection
+The Mohawk language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Adjective inflection
+Verb inflection

-The Mohawk language adjectives compare.
+red prefixes f
+blue prefixes
+purple prefixes

+put a neutral patient for all active verbs